jon-cheng/leagueintel/README.md

 weekly box scores going back to your league's founding.

 > **🔗 [Live App](https://leagueintel.streamlit.app/)**
-> Private, password-protected — this is a real deployment used
+> Private, password-protected, this is a real deployment used
 > by my actual fantasy league, not a public demo.
-See screenshots
-> below and the [full writeup](#) for a walkthrough of what it does.

 ---